Advanced Concepts in Self-Supervised Learning

 Do you know a model that should be on this list?
 Please add an issue on GitHub :)

-Lightly has a built-in generator for ResNets.
-However, the model architecture slightly differs from the official ResNet implementatation.
+LightlySSL has a built-in generator for ResNets.
+However, the model architecture slightly differs from the official ResNet implementation.
 The difference is in the first few layers.
-Whereas the official ResNet starts with a 7x7 convolution the one from lightly has a 3x3 convolution.
+Whereas the official ResNet starts with a 7x7 convolution the one from LightlySSL has a 3x3 convolution.

 • However, the 7x7 convolution variant is better suited for larger images since the number of features is smaller due to the stride and additional MaxPool2d layer.
-For benchmarking against other academic papers on datasets such as ImageNet, Pascal VOC, MOCO, etc. use the torchvision variant.
+For benchmarking against other academic papers on datasets such as ImageNet, Pascal VOC, MOCO, etc. use the Torchvision variant.

 from lightly.models import ResNetGenerator